Painting. Rajasthan. c. 18th century A.D.

 Most modern people know about regulating physical pain and emotional intensity in order to sustain their lives during difficult periods.
 When things get"unbearable", we have a host of culturally known remedies - from the drugstore to the therapy office to the streets.

-Yet as a culture, the modern West is excessively mentalized, and it is not yet widely aware that thoughts, too, can run wildly out of control.
-Thoughts can kill just like a broken heart or a car wreck.
+Yet as a culture, the modern West is excessively mentalized, and it is not yet widely aware that thoughts, too, can run wildly out of control. electro-magnetic initiating thoughts can kill just like a broken heart or a car wreck.

 Step one: therapeutic support

 My advice is to get thee to a reputable prescribing psychotherapist, and please be shockingly honest with the licensed healer about where your thoughts are going.

 Unless you pose a clear and present danger to self or others, you probably won't lose your freedom by being honest in a confidential medical relationship.
 Consider using anti-depressive or anti-psychotic medications on a *short-term* basis to disable the thoughts temporarily.